geshan/geshan.github.com/posts/2018-12-05-5-tech-medium-publications-software-engineers-should-strive-to-write-for.md

 ---
 layout: post
-title: "5 tech medium publications software engineers should strive to write for"
+title: 9+ tech medium publications software engineers should strive to write for
-date: 2018-12-05 19:16:06 +11:00
+date: 2018-12-05T19:16:06.000+11:00
 comments: true
 tags:
 - Technology
 - Misc
-cover: /images/5-tech-medium-publications/library.jpg
+cover: "/images/5-tech-medium-publications/library.jpg"
-description: Some popular medium posts you as a technology writer should start writing for are listed in this post.
+description: '9+ popular medium posts you as a technology writer should start writing for are listed in this post.
+One tip: JavaScript related writers are high in demand, read on.'
-keywords: Blog, Blogging, medium, writing
+keywords: Blog, Blogging, medium, writing, tech medium publication
-lastModified: 2020-04-23 10:01:22 +11:00
+lastModified: 2020-12-13T22:01:22Z

 ---
 Starting a tech blog has changed in the last few years.
 10 years back starting a blog without your website, you had 2 options Blogger or Wordpress.
 Both gave you a free sub-domain.
 Things did not change much for quite some time, but in 2012 medium came with a storm.
 It gained a lot of traction with its simplistic interface in 2014-2015.
 With the publication feature, Medium makes it very easy for a group of writers to collaborate.
 These days I would suggest most people start their blog on it.